TeamFormer: Shallow Parallel Transformers with Progressive Approximation: Experiment

 \subsection{Have inter-layer collaboration and progressive approximation been enforced?}

 Our theoretical analysis highlights that successful learning relies on enforcing inter-layer collaboration and progressive approximation.
-To evaluate how these principles are implemented in deep architectures (ViT$^{12}$ and ViT$^{24}$) versus shallow architectures (ParaFormer$^1_{12}$ and ParaFormer$^1_{24}$), we compute the accuracy and loss at each intermediate layer or branch and visualize the results in Figure~\ref{fig:layer_acc_loss_curvs}.
+To evaluate how these principles are implemented in deep architectures (ViT$^{12}$ and ViT$^{24}$) versus shallow architectures (TeamFormer$^1_{12}$ and TeamFormer$^1_{24}$), we compute the accuracy and loss at each intermediate layer or branch and visualize the results in Figure~\ref{fig:layer_acc_loss_curvs}.

 \textbf{Inter-Layer Collaboration:} The results indicate that both deep and shallow architectures enforce collaboration, as evidenced by the consistent increase in accuracy (and decrease in loss) with the addition of more layers or branches.
-This demonstrates that depth is not the only means of achieving collaboration, validating the effectiveness of our proposed algorithmic-level enforcement in ParaFormer.
+This demonstrates that depth is not the only means of achieving collaboration, validating the effectiveness of our proposed algorithmic-level enforcement in TeamFormer.

-\textbf{Progressive Approximation:} ParaFormer demonstrates a more effective implementation of progressive approximation, as shown by its competitive accuracy when only a single branch is used (e.g., $86.17\%$ and $86.30\%$ at branch 1 on Fashion-MNIST).
+\textbf{Progressive Approximation:} TeamFormer demonstrates a more effective implementation of progressive approximation, as shown by its competitive accuracy when only a single branch is used (e.g., $86.17\%$ and $86.30\%$ at branch 1 on Fashion-MNIST).
 Additionally, its accuracy steadily improves toward the optimal level as more branches are incorporated.
 In contrast, ViT, with its standard sequential architecture, does not exhibit this property, as progressive approximation is not explicitly enforced.
 Instead, its inter-layer collaborative approximation is more flexible, which can lead to instances where later layers negate the contributions of earlier layers.
 For example, on Fashion-MNIST, its accuracy at layer 7 drops compared to that of layer 6.

 This is also evident at the representation level.
 In Figure~\ref{fig:tsne_12_cifar10} and Figure~\ref{fig:tsne_12_mnist}, we use the outputs from each layer/branch as feature maps to plot t-SNE distributions for the classes in CIFAR-10 and Fashion-MNIST.
-It is clear that ParaFormer represents the classes more effectively at earlier stages compared to ViT.
+It is clear that TeamFormer represents the classes more effectively at earlier stages compared to ViT.
 In contrast, ViT features mix the classes until nearing the final layer.